Universitat Rovira i Virgili

 Technical Details

-Name of the project 2: Síndrome de Cautiverio: Análisis comparativo de la experiencias de las personas afectadas
+Project 2: Síndrome de Cautiverio: Análisis comparativo de la experiencias de las personas afectadas

 Reference: PID2019-106723GB-I00